In Exercises 21–26, find the indicated probabilities using the ge... | Channels for Pearson+

 Unusual Events

-An event is considered unusual if its probability is significantly low, typically defined as less than 5%.
-In the context of the problem, after calculating the probability of exactly four Americans supporting the need for Daylight Savings Time, one must assess whether this probability falls below the threshold for unusual events.
-This evaluation helps in understanding the significance of the result in a broader context.
+An event is considered unusual if its probability is significantly low, often defined as less than 5%.
+In this exercise, after calculating the probability of the first smoker being outside the first six selected, we must assess whether this probability qualifies as unusual, providing insight into the behavior of smoking prevalence among the selected group.

 Recommended video: